 If we break this out by HTTP vs HTTPS, then this gets even more interesting.
 Even though HTTPS is a requirement for using service workers, the following table shows that 1,469 of the sites using them are served over HTTP.

-The table below details the cache TTL values for desktop requests by type.
-Most content types are being cached, however CSS resources are consistently cached with high TTLs.
+The table below details the cache TTL values for mobile requests by type:

 |Cache TTL percentiles (in hours)|